Tokio Jokio

-Tokio Jokio is a 1943 Looney Tunes propaganda short directed by Norman McCabe.
-The cartoon is notorious and controversial for its racist depictions of Japanese people.
+Tokio Jokio is a 1943 Looney Tunes anti-Japanese propaganda short directed by Norman McCabe.
+It is an example of American propaganda during World War II.
+The cartoon was banned from public broadcast after the war for its racist depictions.
 This is also noted for being the final Norman McCabe cartoon.

-The name of the cartoon is a pun on "Tokyo", the capital of Japan (Tokio is the old English romanization), and "joke".
-The cartoon is possibly also a pun on Tojo's name, with the first two syllables of each word spelling his name (Tokio Jokio).
+The name of the cartoon is a pun on "Tokyo", the capital of Japan (Tokio is the old English romanization), "joke".

 Plot

 The film pretends to be a newsreel from Japanese cinema that was captured by American troops during World War II.
 Each segment features a separate story supposedly praising Japanese life and the war effort.
-In reality, each segment contains satirical content, often racist satirical content, to depict the Japanese and their Axis allies as incompetent, pathetic, self-destructive failures.
+In reality, each segment contains often racist satirical content to depict the Japanese and their Axis allies as incompetent, pathetic, self-destructive failures.

 The cartoon opens with an unseen narrator announcing that footage of Japan has been released to the public.
 The footage starts with a rooster that is a parody of Pathé with the opening of the Defile March playing in the background.
 The "rooster" attempts to crow, but it is revealed that it is actually a vulture in a costume.
-The vulture has glasses and buck teeth, and is seen rubbing its wings together and saying "Oh, cock-a-doodle, prease", all stereotypical traits to show that the vulture is Japanese.
+The vulture has glasses and buck teeth, and is seen rubbing its wings together and saying "Oh, cock-a-doodle-doo, prease", all stereotypical traits to show that the vulture is Japanese.

 The first segment is "Civilian Defense", and the voiceover presents the Japanese air raid siren system.
 This "system" is two Japanese men who take turns poking each other's buttocks with a giant needle (a reference to the obscene Japanese gesture kancho) and screaming in pain.
 A listening post is also shown in the following scene, showing a small Japanese man walking around a pole covered in keyholes.
 There is also an "aircraft spotter", and another Japanese man is literally painting spots on a plane.
 The narrator turns to show the fire prevention headquarters, but it was already burned down.

 "Incendiary Bombs" gives a lesson on bombs, with text stating that one should not approach them for the first five seconds.
-A small Japanese man with an umbrella walks onto the screen and reads the text, so he looks at his watch (the watch is covered with swastikas) and counts for six seconds before cooking a sausage over the bomb with his umbrella.
+A small Japanese man with an umbrella walks onto the screen and reads the text, so he looks at his watch (the watch is covered with Hakenkreuzen) and counts for six seconds before cooking a sausage over the bomb with his umbrella.
 The bomb explodes and the man is blasted into a hole in the ground.
-The man, however, survives and climbs out of the hole, then makes a comment about losing face - having literally lost his face, despite his glasses and hat remaining in place.
+The man, however, survives and climbs out of the hole, then makes a comment about losing face ("losing face, prease, losing face!") – having literally lost his face, despite his glasses and hat remaining in place.

 In "Kitchen Hints", Hideki Tojo is shown as a cook.
 He gives instructions for making a Japanese club sandwich out of ration cards.
 He then proceeds to eat the "sandwich" and hits himself in the head with an actual club.
 Tojo now has a large lump on his head, and he is playing with his lips.